just-the-docs/just-the-docs/docs/navigation-structure.md

 ## External Navigation Links

 To add external links to the navigation, add them to the `nav_external_links` [configuration]({{ site.baseurl }}{% link docs/configuration.md %}) option in your site's `_config.yml` file.
-External links will appear under all other items in the listing order.
+External links will appear in the navigation after the links to ordinary pages, but before any collections.

 #### Example
 {: .no_toc }

 ```yaml